paritytech/xcm-docs/src/executor_config/README.md

 }
 ```

+In the above example, when checking the barrier, we'll first check the TakeWeightCredit type.
+If it fails, we'll go on to check the AllowTopLevelPaidExecutionFrom<Everything> and so on until one of them gives a positive.
+If they all fail, a `Barrier` error is thrown.

 ## Config Items
 We now go over each config item to explain what the associate type does and how it is used in the xcm-executor.
 Many of these types have pre-defined solutions that can be found in the xcm-builder and a good way to understand these configurations is to look at example configurations.
 On the bottom of this page we listed some examples.